conselio/jeedom_mysensors/README.md

 Automaticly create a device for the gateway with the only purpose to know the status of connexion and use it for alert

 Can set a node for monitoring and get an alert on inactive nodes

+Version 1.7

+Enhancing the configuration page for nodes

+Adding widget types and commands for types of sensors needing it

+Complete with lib 1.4 (on V_ message and S_ types), waiting for 2.0 for new function on mySensors part for the plugin

 === Todo : ===